 Upstate Circle of Friends now offers Job Readiness Training using the Tackling Tough Skills curriculum.
-This program will is a great opportunity to expose your teenagers to the workforce and be compensated for their efforts as well!!!
+This program is a great opportunity to expose your teenagers to the workforce and be compensated for their efforts as well!!!

 The mission of the Job Readiness Training (JRT) program is to improve the overall functioning of at-risk high school students at home, in school, and in the community.
-The goals and objectives of the JRT is to:
+The goals and objectives of the JRT are to:

 - Increase the employability of at-risk high school students.